Ansh23d/smart-data-cleaner-agent/README.md

 2. **Profile** — the app scans every column for null rates, data types, quality issues, and flags anything suspicious
 3. **Cleaning plan** — the AI proposes a set of cleaning operations (rename columns, fix types, fill nulls, remove duplicates, etc.).
 You tick the ones you want and skip the rest
 4. **Results** — the selected operations run and you see a before/after comparison showing exactly what changed
-5. **KPIs** — the app detects what kind of data you have and generates four business KPIs with the right units (dollar signs for revenue, percentages for rates, etc.)
+5. **KPIs** — the app detects what kind of data you have and generates business KPIs
 6. **Dashboard** — a clean visual summary with metric scorecards and auto-generated charts, plus the option to download your cleaned data

-The whole thing typically costs between $0.05 and $0.20 in Anthropic API credits per session.

 ---